PlatONnetwork/docs/docs/EVM智能合约开发.md

 Description：

-- `abi` the interface provided by the contract to external calls，the abi  in the file compiled ：`HelloWorld/build/contracts/HelloWorld.json`
+- `abi` the interface provided by the contract to external calls, the abi  in the file compiled ：`HelloWorld/build/contracts/HelloWorld.json`
 - `contractAddr` contract address
 - `helloWorld`  contract object created